-I recently wrote two books with IOP as part of their AAS-IOP Astronomy eBook series: a graduate textbook co-authored with Henny Lamers on stellar interiors and evolution, and a professional text on red supergiants.
+I’ve written two books with IOP as part of their AAS-IOP Astronomy eBook series: a graduate textbook co-authored with Henny Lamers on stellar interiors and evolution, and a professional text on red supergiants.

 Astrophysics of Red Supergiants (Dec 2017, IOP: Bristol)